firedrakeproject/firedrake/doc/sphinx/source/ir.rst

 to optimize for register locality and register pressure, by resorting to a different vectorization technique.
-Early experiments show that this approach can be particularly useful when the amount of data movement in the assembly loops is ''significant''.
+Early experiments show that this approach can be particularly useful when the amount of data movement in the assembly loops is "significant".
 Of course, this depends on kernel parameters (e.g. size of assembly loop, number and size of arrays involved in the assembly) as well as on architecture parameters (e.g. size of L1 cache, number of available registers).
 This strategy takes the name of *Outer-Product Vectorization*